-The Thursday mornings are the highlight of the week for many, whether they are part of those who come in to do art & craft or just sit and have a chat and a laugh
+The Thursday coffee mornings (10am -11.30am) are the highlight of the week for many, whether they are part of those who come in to do art & craft or just sit and have a chat and a laugh

 The coffee mornings would not work without the large team of volunteers drivers who make the morning feasible by providing lifts to many older people who would otherwise not be able to make it.

 Also important are the volunteers who help out in the hall, laying out the hall with tables and chairs, serving tea, coffee and biscuits and clearing the hall afterwards.
 We welcome visitors to the coffee mornings where they cannot fail to feel the warmth and friendliness of everyone there, and the buzz of conversation of such a large gathering.